Chaste/Chaste.github.io/site/content/docs/dev-guides/_index.md

 - [Building Executable Apps](building-executable-apps):
   Making standalone executables that don't use the CxxTest framework.
 - [CMake Build Guide](cmake-build-guide): A detailed guide of all the CMake options.
+- [Code Repository Access](access-code-repository): Access to the Chaste repository for non-core developers.
 - [Debugging Parallel Code](debugging-parallel-code): Useful notes for debugging parallel code.
 - [Developer Install Guide](developer-install-guide): A guide to installing Chaste dependencies manually.
 - [Distributing Cell-Based Executables](distributing-cell-based-executables): A